Planck 2015 results. XX. Constraints on inflation: Conclusions

 Most of the discussion of Sect.~\ref{sec:Vphi_taylor} also applies to this section, and so will not be repeated.
 Results for \Planck\ TT+lowP+BAO and TT,TE,EE+lowP are still very similar.
 The $n=2$ case still gives results close to $\Lambda$CDM+$r$, and the $n=3$ case to $\Lambda$CDM+$r$+$dn_\mathrm{s}/d\ln k$.
 The type of potential preferred in the $n=4$ case is very similar to the $n=4$ analysis of the previous section, for the reasons explained in Sect.~\ref{sec:Vphi_taylor}.
 There are, however, small differences, because the range of parametric forms for the potential explored by the two analyses differ.
 In the $H(\phi)$ reconstruction, the underlying potentials $V(\phi)$ are not polynomials.
 In the first approximation, they are close to polynomials of order $2n$, but with constraints between the various coefficients.
 The main two differences with respect to the results of Sect.~\ref{sec:Vphi_taylor} are as follows: \begin{itemize}

-\item The reconstructed potential shape for $n=4$ at the beginning of the observable window.
+\item The reconstructed potential shapes for $n=4$ at the beginning of the observable window differ.
 Figure~\ref{fig:H_V_phi} shows that even steeper potentials are allowed than for the $V(\phi)$ method, with an even greater excursion of the inflaton field between Hubble crossing for the largest observable wavelengths and the pivot scale.
 This is because the $H(\phi)$ reconstruction does not rely on attractor solutions and automatically explores all valid potentials regardless of their initial field velocity.

 \item The best-fit models are different, since they do not explore the same parametric families of potentials.
-In particular, for $n=4$, the best-fit models have a negligible tensor contribution, but still have a thick distribution tail towards large tensor-to-scalar ratios, so that the upper bound on $r_{0.002}$ is as high as in the previous $n=4$ models, $r_{0.002}<0.32$.
+In particular, for $n=4$, the best-fit models have a negligible tensor contribution, but the distributions still have thick tails towards large tensor-to-scalar ratios, so that the upper bound on $r_{0.002}$ is as high as in the previous $n=4$ models, $r_{0.002}<0.32$.

 \end{itemize}

 Note that $\varpi_H^3$ can be significantly larger than unity for $n=4.$ This does not imply violation of slow roll within the observable range.
 By assumption, for all accepted models, $\epsilon_H$ must remain smaller than unity over that range.
 In fact, for most of the green potentials visible in Fig.~\ref{fig:H_V_phi}, we checked that $\epsilon_H$ either has a maximum very close to unity near the beginning of the observable range or starts from unity.
 So the best-fit models (maximizing the power suppression at low multipoles) correspond either to inflation of short duration, or to models nearly violating slow roll just before the observable window.
 However, such peculiar models are not necessary for a good fit.
 Table~\ref{tab:H_phi} shows that the improvement in $\chi^2$ as $n$ increases is negligible.